aselshall/rm/hw/class-presentation3.md

 ### Evaluation
 The points listed below are provided as a checklist to guide your preparation and ensure your presentation covers the learning objectives.
 These presentations are not graded for content.
 However, you are expected to meaningfully address each component as part of the exercise.
 Skipping or inadequately addressing a component will result in no credit for participation on that part.

 - Does the presentation provide a clear and detailed research design that is appropriate for the research question?
+(5 points)
 - Are the study site and sample well-chosen and clearly explained?
+(10 points)
 - Are the data collection methods appropriate, well-justified, and clearly articulated?
+(30% points)
 - Are the data analysis techniques appropriate, well-justified, and clearly explained?
+(30% points)
 - Does the presentation effectively address ethical considerations?
+(5 points)
 - Is the presentation clear, well-organized, and delivered effectively?
+(10 points)
 - Are the questions for feedback well-formulated and conducive to helpful discussion?
+(10 points)

 [Download rubric](https://aselshall.github.io/rm/hw/Class%20presentation3%20rubric.docx) that we be used at class for evalluation.